Standard Guidelines for the Promotion of a Digital

 Reference Material - "Guidelines for Online identity verification Methods in Administrative Procedures" Q & amp; A (PDF / 387 kb) (posted June 17, 2024)

-DS-531 Basic Approach to digitalisation of Disposal Notices, etc.
+DS-531 Basic Approach to digitalization of Disposal Notices, etc.

 Articles (PDF/310KB)